indigo-dc/oidc-agent/gitbook/user.md

 1. Refresh Flow
 2. Password Flow
 3. Authorization Code Flow
+4. Device Flow

-For every flow there is at least one field that must be present.
+For every flow there is at least one field that must be present (except device flow).
 The Refresh Flow requires a refresh token; the Password Flow requieres username and password; the Authorization Code Flow requires at least one redirect uris. oidc-agent will detect if these values are present or not and will try the corresponding flow.
-E.g. if not refresh token is given, the refresh flow won't be tried.
+E.g. if no refresh token is given, the refresh flow won't be tried.
 But if a refresh token is given, but not valid the refresh flow will fail and the next flow will be tried.